The Lack of Social Skills in Children

 Curating Relationships for Social Success

-When beginning at Seven Stars, your child will be placed in a residential environment with a highly trained and qualified team that’s dedicated to improving social skills in children through positive psychology – we focus on what your child is good at and then build, piece by piece, block by block, until success is ensured.
+When beginning at Seven Stars, your child will be placed in a residential environment with a highly trained and qualified team that’s dedicated to improving social skills in children through positive psychology – we focus on what your child is good at and then build, piece by piece, block by block, until they find success.
 These therapeutic relationships form the foundation for success.

 Because all of our students learn and react differently in social situations, Seven Stars also utilizes outdoor recreation.